-Wow!
-These were happy times.
-Grange Hill, which first started in 1978, was produced by Liverpudlian Phil Redmond, who also went on to produce Brookside and Hollyoaks.
+It all started in 1978 and was produced by Liverpudlian Phil Redmond, who also went on to produce Brookside and Hollyoaks.

 The children's TV drama was shown at tea-time on BBC1 and was one of the longest running programmes on British Television.

-Several of the young actors and actresses went on to have major roles in Eastenders, including Todd Carty, and Susan Tully (Suzanne Ross character below).
+Several of the young actors and actresses went on to have major roles in Eastenders, including Todd Carty as Tucker Jenkins, and Susan Tully as Suzanne Ross.

 The last ever episode of Grange Hill was shown on 15th September 2008, after a run of 30 years.